brshallo/r4ds_solutions/docs/19-functions.md

     ```

     ```
-    ## good afternoon, it is: 2019-05-28 16:42:31
+    ## good evening, it is: 2019-05-28 23:20:32
     ```

 1. Implement a `fizzbuzz` function.
 It takes a single number as input.
-If
-    the number is divisible by three, it returns "fizz".
-If it's divisible by
-    five it returns "buzz".
-If it's divisible by three and five, it returns
+If the number is divisible by three, it returns "fizz".
+If it's divisible by five it returns "buzz".
+If it's divisible by three and five, it returns "fizzbuzz".
-    "fizzbuzz".
 Otherwise, it returns the number.
-Make sure you first write
-    working code before you create the function.
+Make sure you first write working code before you create the function.

     ```r